Am0031/HTML-Semantics-Refactoring/README.md

   ![Amended main section](/assets/images/screenshot-main-tag.png)

-## Identification of the different elements on the page:
+## Identification of the different elements on the page

 To make sure the elements were identified correctly: